The Free Narrative Writing

 Unlike persuasive or expository writing, narrative writing focuses on showing the reader what happened and how it felt, rather than arguing a point.
 The best narrative writing makes the reader feel as though they were there.

-Narrative writing appears in school exams, standardised tests, and creative writing classes around the world.
-Students are typically given a narrative writing prompt — a topic or scenario — and asked to write a personal or imaginative story in response.
+Narrative writing appears in school exams, standardised tests, and creative writing classes around the world — including US state tests, Australian selective school entrance exams, and UK SATs.
+Students are given a narrative writing prompt and asked to write a personal or imaginative story in response, usually within 400–700 words.